omnivector-solutions/osd-documentation/operations/upgrading-osd.rst

 Charm Upgrades
 **************
-To upgrade the operations code, the slurm charms, you can follow the example (the order in which charms are upgraded does not matter here):
+To upgrade the operations code, the Slurm charms, you can follow the example (the order in which charms are upgraded does not matter here):

 .. code-block:: bash